brainboxdotcc/ssod/docs/index.md

 ## 🧠 Why Not Use Twine, Ink, or Ren'Py?

-Popular tools like Twine or Ink are powerful — but they come with assumptions Seven Spells deliberately avoids.
+Popular tools like Twine or Ink are powerful... but they come with assumptions Seven Spells deliberately avoids.

 For example: